f4exb/sdrangel/plugins/samplesource/sdrplay/readme.md

 <h3>10.
 Tuner gain mode</h3>

-Use this radiobuton to select a mode where the gain of LNA (or mixer buffer), mixer and baseband amplifiers is automatically selected depending on the tuner gain index (11).
-This index is the gain value in dB at nominal gain of all amplifiers.
+Use this radiobutton to select a mode where the gain of the LNA (or mixer buffer below 50 MHz), mixer and baseband amplifiers are automatically selected depending on the tuner gain index (11).
+This index is the gain value in dB at the nominal gain of all amplifiers.
 This is not the exact gain at all frequencies because the LNA gain decreases significantly at higher frequencies.

 <h3>11.
-Tuner gain setting<h3>
+Tuner gain setting</h3>

-The tuner gain index can be set between 0 and 102.
+The tuner gain index can be set between 0 and 102 points (corresponds to dB in the nominal case).

 <h3>12.
 Manual gain mode</h3>

-Use this radiobuton to select a mode where the gain of all amplifiers can be set independently
+Use this radiobutton to select a mode where the gain of all amplifiers can be set independently

 <h3>13.
 LNA toggle</h3>

-Toggle button to switch on or off the LNA (bands higher than 50 MHz) or mixer buffer (band lower than 50 MHz).
-The nominal gain is +24 dB
+Toggle button to switch on or off the LNA (bands above 50 MHz) or mixer buffer (bands below 50 MHz).
+The nominal gain is +24 dB.

 <h3>14.
 Mixer amplifier toggle</h3>

 Toggle button to switch on or off the mixer amplifier.
-The gain of this amplifier is +19 dB
+The gain of this amplifier is +19 dB.

 <h3>15.
 Baseband amplifier gain</h3>

-Baseband amplifier gain from 0 to 59 dB
+Baseband amplifier gain from 0 to 59 dB.